Merovex/verku/README.md

 Verku
 =========

-Verku provides authors a free, ruby-based production toolchain for self-published paper and electronic books using the [LaTeX](http://www.latex-project.org/) document preparation system.
-The code base borrows heavily from [Kitabu](https://github.com/fnando/kitabu), while replacing [Prince](http://princexml.com) as the PDF generator (due to licensing issues).
+Verku provides authors a free, ruby-based production toolchain for self-published paper and electronic books using Markdown and the [LaTeX](http://www.latex-project.org/) document preparation system.
+The code base borrows heavily from [Kitabu](https://github.com/fnando/kitabu), while replacing [Prince](http://princexml.com) as the PDF generator.
+Use of Prince as recommended in Kitabu appears to me to violate the Prince license, and Prince itself is too expensive.

 What Does Verku Provide?
 ----------------------------